 What are your dreams?
 What are your hopes for your life?
 Are there things that are important to you?
 What keeps you up at night?
 A solid financial plan will make the answers to these questions clearer and better allow you to achieve your aspirations and minimize your worries.
-Whatever stage you are at – starting your career, approaching retirement or going through big life changes, Financial IQ by Susie Q’s Personal Financial Planner, available here, lends structure to help you meet your own life goals and minimize your The possibility that something bad will happen.
-More.
-It’s As it related to car insurance, a coverage that reimburses you for damage to or loss of your car from any one of a list of specified perils other than a collision.
-Covered perils include theft, fire...
-More; it’s meaningful; and it creates a framework for you to pull it all together for yourself.
+Whatever stage you are at – starting your career, approaching retirement or going through big life changes, Financial IQ by Susie Q’s Personal Financial Planner, available here, lends structure to help you meet your own life goals and minimize your risk.
+It’s comprehensive; it’s meaningful; and it creates a framework for you to pull it all together for yourself.

 Financial IQ by Susie Q’s Personal Financial Planner provides a template for you to compile your own personalized financial plan.
 The Introduction section provides guidance on the process of creating your financial plan.
 The various sections in the Planner cover:

 - Identifying your purpose for preparing a financial plan and setting your goals.

 - Developing a plan to get from your current situation to meeting your goals.